 - You should also check your credit history, which you can request from Credit Bureau Singapore.
 Although you are applying for a business loan, your background as a borrower will be checked to see if you are a good borrower.
 If you are a new business, they will consider your financial history as an individual to see if you have other sources of income that can pay for the loan while your business is not yet picking up.
 If you think your income isn’t enough, apply for the loan with your business partner.

-- Before signing the contract for your business loan, review the contract with the moneylender and ask everything you want to know about the loan you will sign on.
-It is important you do this before signing because once you sign, it will be difficult to get your loans revised unless it is valid.
+- Before signing the contract for your business loan, review the contract with the moneylender and ask everything you want to know about the loan you will sign-on.
+You must do this before signing because once you sign, it will be difficult to get your loans revised unless it is valid.

-If you wish to open a business, you must be prepared to tackle all the challenges that comes along with making one.
-In the monetary side, you should do your research about all the possible options you can use to fund your business, especially if you plan to use business loans.
+If you wish to open a business, you must be prepared to tackle all the challenges that come along with making one.
+On the monetary side, you should do your research about all the possible options you can use to fund your business, especially if you plan to use business loans.

 Proper research and preparation will help you reduce the risk of having problems throughout your loan tenure, as well as help you understand your responsibilities as a borrower.